 Quick overview of where to stay in Melbourne

 Here’s my quick and dirty guide to where to stay for certain types of travellers.
-Figure out which situation you’re in and then skip ahead to that area.

 - Where to stay in Melbourne for first-timers – the CBD